reliable-agents/optillm/README.md

   --push_to_hub
 ```

 Note that some models like Llama3 require a CoT prompt to produce the correct format on MATH.
-For these cases, use the `--prompt_suffix` argument:
+For these cases, use the `--prompt_suffix` argument to append an instruction to the prompt:

 ```shell
 python generate_dataset.py \